Marvel's ABC television series: Damage Control

 The show follows the overworked and underpaid clean-up crew of the Marvel Cinematic Universe that specializes in dealing with the aftermath of superhero conflicts, rescheduling events because of the conflicts, and retrieving lost items.

 In October 2015, ABC ordered a put pilot for a half-hour live-action comedy series Marvel's Damage Control, based on the comics construction company of the same name.
 The series was being developed by Ben Karlin for ABC Studios and Marvel Television, with Karlin writing the script and serving as executive producer.
 Then ABC Entertainment president Paul Lee wanted the series to begin airing as early as the 2016–17 television season.
 Any development on the series was ended by December 2019.

-The Damage Control organization was mentioned in Agents of S.H.I.E.L.D., before being introduced as the "Department of Damage Control" in Spider-Man: Homecoming with Tyne Daly portraying head of department Anne Marie Hoag.
+The Damage Control organization was mentioned in the third season of Agents of S.H.I.E.L.D., before being introduced as the "Department of Damage Control" in Spider-Man: Homecoming (2017) with Tyne Daly portraying head of department Anne Marie Hoag.

 Untitled Allan Heinberg-developed series

 In September 2018, ABC gave a production commitment to a series featuring lesser-known female superheroes, written and executive produced by Allan Heinberg.
-Jeph Loeb was also set to executive produce the potential series.
 The idea had been a "strong contender from the get-go" in terms of the new series that Marvel and ABC had been developing.
 However, in February 2019, ABC chose not to proceed with the pilot, despite its "big" production commitment.
 Nellie Andreeva of Deadline Hollywood said it was "unclear" if the series would be redeveloped.